ivsg-psu/FieldDataCollection_GPSRelatedCodes_GPSClass/README.md

 for any function to view function details.

 ## Comparing coordinate system conversion algorithms
-This section lists comparison of comparing the coordinate conversion algorithms for LLA, ENU and ECEF, from the GPS class written by Bobby, Satya's code, and MATLAB built-in code.
+This section lists comparison of the coordinate conversion algorithms for LLA, ENU and ECEF, from the GPS class, standalone code, and MATLAB built-in code.

+The script script_test_fcn_compareCSConcersion.m is used to generate all the plots in this section.

 ### LLA to ECEF